-Astronomy encompasses the most interesting physical phenomena in the universe, from the atmospheres of planets, to the discovery and characterization of planets orbiting other stars, the nature of galaxies and the stars in them, the supermassive black holes that reside at the centers of all large galaxies, and how the universe got to be the way it is.
-Students minoring in Astronomy gain exposure to some of the principles of astronomy, physics, and mathematics and learn to think critically and evaluate, interpret, and solve some problems related to astronomical, as well as other technical and general scientific, topics.
+Astronomy encompasses the most interesting physical phenomena in the universe, from the atmospheres of planets to the discovery and characterization of planets orbiting other stars, the nature of galaxies and the stars in them, the supermassive black holes that reside at the centers of all large galaxies, and how the universe got to be the way it is.
+Students minoring in Astronomy gain exposure to the principles of astronomy, physics, and mathematics.
+They learn to think critically and evaluate, interpret, and solve problems related to astronomical, as well as other technical and general scientific topics.

-The minor in Astronomy helps prepare students for entry into the competitive science, technology, engineering, and mathematics (STEM) workplace, with technical skills and problem-solving experience providing advantage in the modern, high-tech world.
+The minor in Astronomy helps prepare students for entry into the competitive science, technology, engineering, and mathematics (STEM) workplace.
+Students develop technical skills and problem-solving experience that gives them the tools to work in the modern, high-tech world.